Dzaau/Interspeech2025/README.md

 # Interspeech2025
-This repository includes supplementary materials for the paper accepted by Interspeech 2025.
+This repository created by Bingliang Zhao includes supplementary materials for the paper accepted by Interspeech 2025.

 -